emberjs/website/source/blog/2018-08-31-the-ember-times-issue-62.md

 ---

 ## [Module Unification with Ember Addons](https://github.com/emberjs/rfcs/pull/367) 🎁
-[Module Unification Packages](https://github.com/emberjs/rfcs/pull/367) is a new RFC, created by [@mixonic](https://github.com/mixonic), that sets out to describe how packages, **Ember Addons**, work and how apps and addons will migrate to the new [Module Unification](https://github.com/emberjs/rfcs/blob/master/text/0143-module-unification.md) structure from the classic structure.
+[Module Unification Packages](https://github.com/emberjs/rfcs/pull/367) is a new RFC, created by [@mixonic](https://github.com/mixonic), that sets out to describe how Ember apps and addons will migrate to the new [Module Unification](https://github.com/emberjs/rfcs/blob/master/text/0143-module-unification.md) structure from the classic structure.
 This RFC iterates on and is set to replace another RFC called [Module Unification Namespaces](https://github.com/emberjs/rfcs/pull/309) which had some syntax, like the `::` syntax, that proved problematic.

-This RFC proposes to add a new `{{use}}` helper that will be used to call external components that are provided by addons.
-This helper is a subset of the javascript imports that we are used to.
+This RFC proposes to add a new `{{use}}` helper.
+This helper imports components from an addon into an application's template.
+This helper provides a subset of the functionality of the JavaScript imports that we are used to, albeit with a slightly different syntax.

 An example: In this template the `{{use}}` helper imports a component `Widget` from the `gadget` addon.